stevencombs/retrocombs.github.io/_posts/2021/2021-02-06-thevic20-firmware-update.md

 ## Video Errata (as of 2021-02-06)

-1. The correct reply to the the firmware update prompt [01:21] is not *yes*.
+1. The correct reply to the firmware update prompt [01:21] is not *yes*.
 It is *Apply*.

 ## Links Mentioned in this Episode:

-Below are the links I mention in the video.
+Below are the links to the entire Retro Games Commodore series.
 All Amazon links are affiliate links.
 Thanks for supporting the blog and the YouTube channel!

 1. [THEC64](https://amzn.to/2KO2lzJ)
 2. [THEC64 mini](https://amzn.to/38aV3P7)